iccugs/Mage-Arena-Trainer/README.md

 This trainer was lovingly created by **Paradox.Actual**.
 If you enjoy using it, feel free to share your feedback and spread the word!

+## Learn to Make Game Hacks

+I learned everything I needed to know about pointer scanning and hacking Unity games by using the website **[GuidedHacking.com](https://guidedhacking.com)**.
+If you're interested in creating fun and easy game hacks like this, I highly recommend signing up for their website and exploring their tutorials.

 ---

 Get ready to experience Mage Arena like never before.
 Download the trainer now and let the magic begin!